lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

 (by means of the Engineering User Interface, EUI, and the Hand-Held Device, HHD) and with the Commandable SAL Component (CSC) in order to receive and process the commands to be executed and monitor the TMA variables (classified in topics) and events.
-Finally, the MCS also performs the software supervisory functions required to ensure a safe operation of the TMA (the hardware safety functions are executed by the TMA IS).
+Finally, the MCS also performs the software supervisory functions required to ensure a safe operation of the TMA (the safety related functions are executed by the TMA IS).
 For these supervisory tasks each subsystem has an independent task that monitors the telemetry to trigger the configured alarms.

 ```plantuml